badiaamakhlouf/DS_ML_InterviewBank/pages/feature_engineering.md

 **Note:**
 Please be aware that I am committed to maintaining the accuracy and relevance of this page.
 If you come across any errors, potential adjustments, or missing details, kindly bring them to my attention.
 Your feedback is invaluable, and together, we can ensure the continual improvement and accuracy of this resource.

+### Q23- What does "creating interaction terms" mean in feature engineering?

+- It involves generating new features that capture the interactions between existing features.
+- It helps models understand the combined effect of multiple variables on the target variable, which might not be evident when considering each feature individually.
+- Polynomial transformation is the method used to create interaction terms and higher-order features.

+### Q24- How to perform Polynomial transformation?

+- It is a feature engineering technique used in machine learning and statistics to capture non-linear relationships between variables.
+- It involves transforming input features by raising them to the power of an integer, creating polynomial terms.
+- The most common form is the quadratic transformation (squared terms), but higher-order polynomials can also be used.
+- It is useful for machine learning, particularly in tasks involving numerical input variables, improving predictive accuracy, especially in regression tasks.
+- If X is one input feature ==> $X^2$ is its polynomial feature.
+- The “degree” of the polynomial is used to control the number of features added, e.g. a degree of 3 will add two new variables for each input variable.
+- Typically a small degree is used such as 2 or 3.
+- Choosing the best polynomial degree is so important as it impacts the number of input features created.

+**More notes:**
+- Higher-degree polynomials (Degree > 2) can lead to overfitting, capturing noise in the data rather than true underlying patterns.
+Regularization techniques may be needed to mitigate this.
+- It's important to scale features before applying polynomial transformations to prevent features with larger scales from dominating the transformed values.

+### Q25- What is Log Transformation and how to perform it?

+- The log transformation is a type of feature transformation that changes the distribution of the data.
+- It is the most popular among the different types of transformations used in machine learning.
+- It aims to make highly skewed distributions (features with high variance) less skewed.
+- Generally, we use the natural logarithm function in Log transformation.
+- If the original data follows a log-normal distribution or approximately so, then the log-transformed data follows a normal or near normal distribution.
+- However, our real raw data do not always follow a normal distribution.
+They are often so skewed making the results of our statistical analyses invalid.
+That’s where Log Transformation comes in.
+- Briefly, log transformation changes the distribution of a feature, often to handle skewness or reduce the impact of outliers.